FL03/rshyper/README.md

 `rshyper` is a Rust library designed to provide a hypergraph implementation with a focus on performance and flexibility.
 It is built to handle complex relationships between data points efficiently, making it suitable for various applications in graph theory, data analysis, and more.

+## Background

+Before diving in to the technical side of things, let's start by defining several terms commonly used in the definition and implementation of hypergraphs.

+- **edge**: an edge is a connection between two or more vertices.
+- **facet**: a facet materializes a hyperedge by associating some weight with the edge.
+- **node**: a node is a complete _vertex_ in that it is considered to be weighted.
+- **vertex**: a vertex can be understood as a _point_ in space that is used to define edges within a hypergraph.

+### Hypergraphs

+#### Definition

+Formally, a hypergraph is defined as a pair $H = (V, E)$ where:

+- $V$ is a set of vertices (or nodes).
+- $E$ is a set of hyperedges, where each hyperedge is a subset of $V$ that can contain one or more vertices.

 ## Features

 - [x] `hash` - A hash-based hypergraph implementation.